-- NEW: The White House is "in the view of our long-range missile," the video says
+- The White House is "in the view of our long-range missile," the video says

 - It is posted on YouTube by a North Korean government website

 - A sequence in the video shows a simulation of the Capitol's dome exploding

 - It comes amid recent tensions between North Korea and the U.S.

 A new North Korean propaganda video shows images of what appears to be an imagined missile attack on U.S. government buildings in Washington, including the White House and the Capitol.